The Ultimate New England Fall Road Trip Itinerary (6 States)

 True Road Trip Style:

-My 14-day itinerary is designed in true road trip fashion, which means there’s quite a bit of driving involved, and most stays are for just one night.
-While this might not be your preferred pace, it allowed us to cover a lot of ground and experience all of New England’s landscapes and destinations.
-Of course, I know everyone has their own style and pace when it comes to traveling.
-Feel free to change this fall road trip itinerary to your liking.
-Adjust the number of nights in each location and add or subtract stops based on your interests.
+This 14-day itinerary is designed in true road trip fashion, which means there’s quite a bit of driving involved, and most stays are for just one night.
+This allows you to cover a lot of ground and experience all of New England’s amazing fall destinations.

 Day 1: Arrival in Boston, Massachusetts